SnowCone161803/example-java-kafka-reactive/README.md

 # example-java-kafka-reactive
 Reactive wrapper around a kafka event handler

-This app doesn't run.
+This app doesn't do anything if started.
 Run `IntegrationTests` and see what happens in the log.

 It has been setup so that every event triggers both:
 - an add operation (simulated with log message)